Sally's Real Life

 We always have soup on the stove, kind of a perpetual soup.
 It's wonderful to have!

-To make the soup, I put 1/2 gallon broth in my ceramic pot (or you can leave in the IP stainless steel pot and continue to cook/store in that).
+To make the soup, I put 1/2 gallon broth in my ceramic pot (or you can leave in the IP stainless steel pot and continue to cook/store in that however it will take on a steel taste after a couple of days).

-• then whatever other veggies I have that look good: mushrooms (whole or cut up), carrots, a little potato... really, whatever you like.
+whatever veggies I have that look good: mushrooms (whole or cut up), carrots, a little potato... really, whatever you like.

-Fill the pot with distilled water, cover and cook till quinoa is done, about 20 minutes, which means the veggies are usually done, too.
+Fill the pot with distilled water, cover and cook till veggies are done, about 20 minutes.
 Soup's on -- enjoy!

 Leafy Greens in Soup?